Atharva-3000/kirana-backend-assignment/README.md

 (Honestly speaking i was not able to test the docker setup, as my system simply doesn't have enough resources to run docker, so i have tested the code without docker and it is working fine.)

+(Won't Say I haven't taken help from A.I., I needed to understand buffer so took help there, as well as for misc stuff like system wide logger and documentation formatting, and random image urls.)